-As of December 31, 2015, the total Group's contractual commitments to acquire property, plant and equipment amounted to RUB 23,231 million.
+As of December 31, 2016 and 2015, the total Group's contractual commitments to acquire property, plant and equipment amounted to RUB 21,932 million and RUB 23,231 million, respectively.
 Included in the commitments related to acquisition of property, plant and equipment are amounts arising from various purchase agreements in respect of railway and related infrastructure facilities construction for the Elga project.
-The total amount of remaining commitments under the construction contracts as of December 31, 2015 is equal to RUB 19,890 million.
+The total amount of remaining commitments under the construction contracts as of December 31, 2016 and 2015 is equal to RUB 17,783 million and RUB 19,890 million, respectively.

-Notes to the consolidated financial statements for the year ended December 31, 2015
+Notes to the consolidated financial statements for the year ended December 31, 2016